Exploratory Program

 Parkville Middle School and Center of Technology offers the Exploratory Program, a unique opportunity for sixth, seventh and eighth grade students to explore the areas of Applied Engineering, Environmental Science, Mass Communication, and Visual & Graphic Arts.
 Students in grade six spend one quarter of the school year in each of the four magnet courses.
 Students will then select two magnet courses to continue with in grade seven, spending a semester in each.
 Students then pick one magnet course to focus on for their entire eighth grade year.

-this youtube video.
-For more information about BCPS magnet programs and the application process please visit the BCPS Office of Magnet Programs webpage.
+To learn more about Parkville's magnet program, check out this youtube video.
+For more information about BCPS magnet programs and the application process please visit the BCPS Office of Magnet Programs webpage or check out this flier.

 Use this document to view transportation options for students out of zone.